About the Center for Science and the Imagination

 Why we do it

 We believe that the most significant challenge facing humanity today is that too few people feel empowered to imagine their own futures.
 The failures of imagination that occur when diverse voices are not included underwrite our systemic inability to confront existential challenges such as climate change, economic inequality, and injustice.
-To navigate the challenges of the twenty-first century, we need to inspire a collective sense of agency and responsibility towards the future that is both inclusive and inspiring.
+To navigate the challenges of the twenty-first century, we need a collective sense of agency and responsibility towards the future that is both inclusive and inspiring.

 Imagination is the ignition system for anticipation, empathy, and resilience.
 Despite the central importance of imagination to individual cognition and collective action, we tend to ignore it until it goes missing.
-Failures of imagination, often catastrophic, remind us that imagination is not just an abstract conceptideal but a fundamental tool for making change in the world.
+Failures of imagination, often catastrophic, remind us that imagination is not just an abstract concept but a fundamental tool for making change in the world.
 We practice and cultivate imagination individually and collectively, but that is only possible when we feel permitted to do so.
 The Center for Science and the Imagination seeks to model imagination in action, to see and celebrate imagination in all its forms, and to inspire imagination everywhere.

 Where we are